pargharmorsujata8-aws/aws-s3-static-website/README.md

 # AWS S3 Static Website Hosting

 ## 📌 Project Overview
-This project demonstrates how to host a static website using **Amazon S3**.
-It was completed as a **self-learning hands-on project** to understand AWS storage and website hosting concepts.
+This project demonstrates how to host a static website using Amazon S3.
+It was created as a hands-on AWS cloud project to understand static website hosting, bucket permissions, and public access configuration.

 ---

 ## 🛠️ AWS Services Used
 - Amazon S3
-- IAM (for access permissions)
+- IAM

 ---